top of page

 There is open access to the path almost all the way around as residential areas skirt most of the lake.
 Car parking is available at Lake Goollelal car park, located at the eastern end of Kingsway or off Lakeway Drive next to Luisini Winery.
 Off street verge parking is also available off Goollelal Drive on the western side of the lake or Hocking Road on the northern perimeter.
 There are no toilet facilities on the circuit.
 Waldecks Kingsley on Wanneroo Road have a cafe or you can head across to nearby Kingsway Shopping Centre.

-The walk is supposedly 4.5km long although we logged just over 5km - perhaps that was our detours.
-It took just over an hour.
+The walk is supposedly 4.5km long although we logged just over 5km - perhaps that was our detours - and took us just over an hour.